Smoker Troubleshooting

 Lastly, you should always keep your Pit Boss (or any smoker grill, for that matter) clean so it operates properly.

-Remember: Outdoor cooking is a safe activity when done correctly.
+Outdoor cooking is a safe activity when done correctly.
 But unfortunately, a lack of regular maintenance can make cooking unsafe.

 The chart below is a guideline for how often you should clean each of the parts on your grill.